ROCm/HIP/docs/understand/programming_model_reference.rst

   multidimensional as the user interprets the calculated values to be.

   The size of a warp is architecture dependent and always fixed.
-Warps are signified by the set of communication primitives at their disposal, detailed under :ref:`warp_cross_lane_functions`.
+Warps are signified by the set of communication primitives at their disposal.

 Block
-  The defining feature of a block (or thread block) is that all threads in the same block are executed on the same Compute Unit, share an instance of memory which they may use to share data, and can synchronize with one another.
+  The middle grouping is called a block or thread block.
+The defining feature of a block is that all threads in a block will share an instance of memory which they may use to share data or synchronize with one another.

   The size of a block is user-configurable but is maximized by the queryable capabilities of the executing hardware.
-The unique ID of the thread within a block is 3-dimensional as provided by the `threadIdx` built-in.
+The unique ID of the thread within a block is 3-dimensional as provided by the API.
 When linearizing thread IDs within a block, assume the "fast index" being dimension ``x``, followed by the ``y`` and ``z`` dimensions.

 Grid
   The outermost grouping is called a grid.
-A grid manifests as a single dispatch of a kernel for execution.
-The unique ID of each block within a grid is 3-dimensional, as provided by the `blockIdx` built-in and is queryable by every thread within the block.
+A grid manifests as a single dispatch of kernels for execution.
+The unique ID of each block within a grid is 3-dimensional, as provided by the API and is queryable by every thread within the block.

 Cooperative Groups Thread Model
 -------------------------------